Mesty Ariotedjo

+Dwi Lestari Pramesti (born 25 April 1989) is the CEO at Tentang Anak, a parenting products brand in Indonesia.
+Pramesti is also a pediatrician and public health practitioner.
+She started building Tentang Anak while taking maternity leave during COVID-19.

-Dwi Lestari Pramesti "Mesty" Ariotedjo (born April 25, 1989) is an Indonesian medical doctor, Mesty Ariotedjo is the youngest member of World Economic Forum 2014 from Indonesia.
-She was the only representative and speaker at International Non Communicable Diseases (NCD) Children Conference, Port of Spain, Trinidad and Tobago, from Indonesia.
+Mesty Ariotedjo is the youngest member of World Economic Forum 2014 from Indonesia.
 She is also a member of Global Shapers Jakarta.

 Early life

-Ariotedjo was born in Jakarta.
+Mesty Ariotedjo was born in Jakarta.
 Her father, Arie Ariotedjo, works as a business executive in a various companies.
 Her mother, Arti Ariotedjo (née Prawirakusumah), is a socialite and a housewife.
-Her grandfather, Sri Bima Ariotedjo, was the Indonesian Ambassador to the Philippines during President Soeharto's presidency.
+Her grandfather, Sri Bima Ariotedjo, was the Indonesian Ambassador to the Philippines.

 Ariotedjo was raised as a Muslim.
 She has Javanese ancestry from her father and Sundanese from her mother.
 Ariotedjo graduated from SMA Negeri 8 Jakarta in 2007.
 In 2012, she graduated from Faculty of Medicine, University of Indonesia.